hamidsherani2172/Retail_Sales_P1/README.md

 group by 1;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**
 ```sql
 select round(avg(age), 2) as avg_age from retail_sales where category = 'Beauty';
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**
 ```sql
 select * from retail_sales where total_sale > 1000;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**
 ```sql
 select category, gender, count(*) from retail_sales group by 1,2 order by 1;
 ```

 7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**:
+Find out best selling month in each year**
 ```sql
 select year, month, avg_sale from
 		(